kyma-project/test-infra/performance-tools/docs/performance-test-cluster-setup.md

 # Performance test setup

-## Installation of Load Generating Cluster.
+Installation of Load Generating Cluster.

-### Pre-requisites
+### Prerequisites

-We have used GKE for installing the load generator cluster.
-Following are the prerequisites for the same.

-1. Create GKE account with `owner` rights
+- Create a GKE account with `owner` rights.
-2. Have domain name to be used.
+- Have domain name to be used.

 ### Installation